zaphodbeeblebrox3rd/Burst-A-Flat/README.md

 ## Provider Flexibility

-This project supports both VirtualBox and VMware Workstation Pro, allowing you to choose based on your needs:
+This project supports both VirtualBox and vSphere, allowing you to choose based on your needs:

 ### VirtualBox (Recommended for Beginners)
 - ✅ **Free** and open source